Should I Get the Shingles Vaccine?

 1 in 3 people in the U.S. will develop shingles in their lifetime.

 The Centers for Disease Control recommends that adults 50 years and older get two doses of the shingles vaccine called Shingrix to prevent the disease and complications from it.
-Hunter Chestnut, FNP with CMC Primary Care knows first hand what it’s like to have shingles and he wants to spare you and all of his patients from this painful and sometimes reoccurring rash.
+Tina Mitterling, PA-C with CMC Primary Care – Cypress Circle has seen many patients suffer from this painful and sometimes recurring rash, and wants to help her patients avoid this experience.

 What is shingles?